Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

+For the phase-variance comparison in Fig.~\ref{fig:PNShapingMethod}, all pump-channel waveforms are evaluated at the same launch power of $1$~mW, the same 32~GBd symbol rate, the same 50~GHz channel spacing, and the same fiber-link parameters.
+The shaped ESS and CCDM cases use 64-QAM at 4.8~bits/symbol with $n_s=18$.
+The unshaped 64-QAM and 16-QAM are not intended to be equal-information-rate references; rather, they provide equal-launch-power baselines with different symbol-energy variances.
+The comparison therefore isolates how the energy statistics and low-frequency IF spectra affect XPM-induced phase variance.

-ESS exhibits slightly higher phase variance than CCDM due to residual low-frequency fluctuations.
-With a finite block length $n_s$, ESS permits inter-block variability in mean energy, resulting in a non-zero variance of the block mean ($\sigma_{\mu_{\mathrm{blk}}}^{2} > 0$).
-This leaves a finite DC component that CCDM, by virtue of its constant composition design ($\sigma_{\mu_{\mathrm{blk}}}^{2}=0$), suppresses entirely.
-Although ESS attenuates low-frequency content, it does not fully null the DC component for moderate $n_s$, particularly when $\mu_{\sigma_{\mathrm{blk}}^{2}} \neq \sigma_{E}^{2}$ with $\sigma_{E}^{2}>0$.
-In practice, the choice of $n_s$ involves a trade-off between residual low-frequency energy (phase variance) and rate loss or computational complexity.
-As $n_s$ increases, the block-energy distribution concentrates ($\sigma_{\mu_{\mathrm{blk}}}^{2}\to 0$), diminishing the low-frequency pedestal; in the large-$n_s$ regime, the performance gap between ESS and CCDM becomes negligible.
+ESS exhibits a slightly higher phase variance than CCDM, attributable to residual low-frequency fluctuations in the intensity-fluctuation spectrum.
+With a finite block length $n_s$, ESS permits inter-block variability in the mean energy, so the variance of the block mean is nonzero ($\sigma_{\mu_{\mathrm{blk}}}^{2}>0$); this leaves a finite DC component that CCDM’s constant composition suppresses by construction ($\sigma_{\mu_{\mathrm{blk}}}^{2}=0$).
+Although ESS attenuates low-frequency content, it does not fully null the DC component for moderate $n_s$, particularly when $\mu_{\sigma_{\mathrm{blk}}^{2}}\neq\sigma_{E}^{2}$ with $\sigma_{E}^{2}>0$.
+As $n_s$ increases, with the energy threshold re-tuned to maintain the shaping rate, the block-energy distribution concentrates ($\sigma_{\mu_{\mathrm{blk}}}^{2}\to 0$) and the low-frequency pedestal diminishes; in the large-$n_s$ regime the phase-variance gap between ESS and CCDM would become negligible.
+In practice, the choice of $n_s$ trades residual low-frequency energy, and thus phase variance, against rate loss and computational complexity, which explains the small but consistent excess of ESS over CCDM in Fig.~\ref{fig:PNShapingMethod}.